Montreal's best places to eat range from bagel shops to fine dining restaurants.

 When it comes to unapologetically gluttonous dining experiences, few places can top Martin Picard's Au Pied de Cochon.

 Chef Picard is a proponent of "snout to tail" cooking, which means using all parts of the pig (or other animals).

 I've never seen so much foie gras on a menu.
-Fatty duck liver even had its section with six different preparations, including foie gras poutine.
+Fatty duck liver had its section with six different preparations, including foie gras poutine.

 Every dish was over the top in terms of richness and portion size.